wildducktheories/influxdata-testcase/README.md

 ##Installation

-Install vagrant and ansible, then:
+Install VirtualBox, vagrant and ansible, then:

 	vagrant up